RajveerSodhi/Breast-Cancer-Diagnosis-in-the-State-of-Wisconsin/README.md

 ## Team Members

-- Person 1: one sentence about you!
+- Mithish Ravisankar Geetha: one sentence about you!
-- Person 2: one sentence about you!
+- Rajveer Sodhi: one sentence about you!
-- Person 3: one sentence about you!
+- Yash Kumar: one sentence about you!

 ## Images